 To threshold directly on probabilities, we convert bases with the probability of

-above a threshold value into modified and bases with p_mod
+modification p_mod above a threshold value into modified and bases with p_mod below

 that value into unmodified.
 The simplest threshold value is 0.5.